TomasHubelbauer/node-wsb/readme.md

 #### Consider adding a Docker backend for non-Windows and CI environments maybe

 Perhaps it should be a separate package though.

+#### Look into using PowerShell remoting for communicating with the sandbox

+I think we could find the sandbox' IP address and connect to it using PowerShell remoting and run the commands that way.
+We might need to turn it on first.